Pleyel images © Tony Howard

 The Pleyels bring together some of the UK’s leading instrumentalists who share a passion for chamber music past and present.

 The group was formed in Manchester in January 2011.
 We are friends and colleagues who draw on a wealth of experience gained through many years of music-making.
 Since our formation, we have given over 200 concerts, and have an enormous and varied repertoire of chamber music.
-The Pleyel Ensemble is delighted to be chosen as Making Music Recommended Artists for 2018/’19 for the second time in three years and has appeared at Music Societies and Festivals all over the UK.
+The Pleyel Ensemble is delighted to be chosen again as Making Music Recommended Artists for the 2019/’20 season and has appeared at Music Societies and Festivals all over the UK.

 We take our name from the Classical composer Ignaz Pleyel (1757-1831), a brilliant musician and businessman, who, in addition to writing a large body of accessible chamber music, helped increase the popularity of this wonderful kind of music-making amongst amateurs and professionals as both music publisher and piano manufacturer in the early nineteenth century.

 As an ensemble comprising wind, strings and piano we are able to offer a diverse repertoire with many instrumental combinations available.
 From a Trout to a Bumblebee or an Archduke to a Gypsy, anything is possible!

 We make British music a priority.
 Between us we have commissioned or premiered more than a hundred works and recognise both the importance and necessity of continuing this work.